zekusmaximus/VA_MANUSCRIPT/scenes/ch03-sc02-the-verdant-network.md

       "She is."
 Jin's fingers danced through the data.
 "But optimization doesn't always mean improvement.
 Sometimes it means standardization.
 Control.
 Replacement."
       The holographic displays merged, showing the full scope of what was happening.
 Corporate systems weren't just mapping the official grid, they were documenting every alternative, every adaptation, every solution communities had developed to survive.
       "Why show me this?"
 Amara asked, though part of her already knew.
       "Because it's not just about power distribution anymore," a new voice answered.
-Kevin emerged from the shadows, looking grimmer than he had at yesterday's council meeting.
+Kevin emerged from the shadows, grimmer than at the council meeting.
 "It's about who controls the future.
 The corporate vision of perfect, predictable efficiency, or humanity's messy, brilliant capacity to adapt and grow."
       He shifted the display: places where communities had modified Luminara's originals—made them more resilient, more alive—beyond algorithmic prediction.
-      "Someone in the Wastelands," Kevin said carefully, "has been improving your old reactor designs.
-Making them work in ways your corporate assessments said were impossible.
-Want to see?"
+      "Someone in the Wastelands," Kevin said carefully, "has been improving your old reactor designs—working in ways your corporate assessments said were impossible."
-      Amara looked at her tablet—the anonymous packet unfolding like a fern—and at a future being mapped toward tidy obedience.
+      Amara glanced at her tablet—the anonymous packet unfolding like a fern—and at a future being mapped toward tidy obedience.
-      "Show me," she said.
+      "No tours," she said.
+"Give me the task list."
-      The sun climbed over arrays and algae farms; Amara watched the seams between systems, where other power flowed.
+      The sun climbed over arrays and algae farms as they moved, keeping to seams between systems where other power flowed.
 Where something was growing.